blue-farid/BlueAnonymousBot/README.md

   * ### MAKE YOURSELF ADMIN!
-    * for seeing who sends to you anonymous messages directly on telegram, you should set yourself as admin. for this, you should use the api. there is file called curl/set-admin.curl. just install curl and then execute it on the server. or you can change 'localhost' to the server IP. (you can use postman too).
+    * for seeing who sends to you anonymous messages directly on telegram, you should set yourself as admin. for this, you should use the api. there is file called curl/set-admin.curl. just install curl and fill the value in the file, then execute it. (you can use postman too).

   ## Logging!
   * the application uses slf4j and logs each request.